Gerrydh/C-S-Exercises/README.md

    *Fibonacci Surname exercise*

-   This excerise was to find the fibonacci number for the sum of the values of the first and last letters of my surname
+   This exercise was to find the Fibonacci number for the sum of the values of the first and last letters of my surname

 1. ### Week 3 -05-02-2018 to 11-02-2018

    *Collatz conjecture*

-   Collatz conjecture can be described as follows: Any give integer that applies the collatz function.
-The function devides the integer by    two if it even, and multiplies by three and add one if odd.
-Eventually the integer will be reduced to one by continually applying the      collatz function
+   Collatz conjecture can be described as follows: Any give integer that applies the Collatz function.
+The function divides the integer by    two if it even, and multiplies by three and add one if odd.
+Eventually the integer will be reduced to one by continually applying the      Collatz function

 1. ### Week 4 -12-02-2018 to 18-02-2018